yskuniv/imap_mogura/README.md

     from: "bar@bar.example.com"
 ```

 Then, run the command as following.
-This will start monitor recent mails on "INBOX" and filter them.
+This will start monitoring recent mails on "INBOX" and filtering them.

 ```console
 $ mogura start mail.example.com -u <user> --password-base64=<password-base64-encoded> -c rules.yml -b INBOX